Abkhazia operation: Operation

 On May 11, the People's Guard reached the Kodori River and was stationed in the village of Adzubzha.
 The Bolshevik force consisted of 10 cannons, many machine guns and 2,000 men.
 Valiko Jugeli and Alexander Koniashvili gave an ultimatum to the Bolsheviks to lay down their arms within 24 hours.
 The Bolsheviks did not accept the ultimatum and opened artillery fire.
 After a week of positional battles, Valiko Sharashidze neutralized six enemy cannons, four near Drandi Monastery and two near Kodori Bridge.
 On May 12 and 15, Efrem Eshba contacted Moscow by telegram and phone and asked for help.
 On May 16, Georgian boats opened fire on the sea coast from the mouth of the Kodori River to Sukhumi, causing confusion in the ranks of the enemy and revealing weak links in their positions.
 On May 17, at 4 o'clock in the morning, the People's Guard went on the offensive.
 Vanguard was led by Giorgi Lomtatidze and Poruchik Lev Novikov.
-The Guardsmen, after a fierce battle, occupied the Kodori bridge and took Sukhumi at 3 o'clock in the afternoon, their loss being only 7 wounded, and the Alaf included 18 cannon, 30 machine-guns, and many prisoners.
+The Guardsmen, after a fierce battle, occupied the Kodori bridge and took Sukhumi at 3 o'clock in the afternoon, their loss being only 7 wounded, and seized 18 cannons, 30 machine-guns, and many prisoners.

 The Bolsheviks fortified themselves in Gagra and prepared for a new attack.
 Siova Kukhaleishvili remained the military commander.
 Efrem Eshba went to Sochi and tried to form new squads there.
 Thanks to the rapidly developing attack, the Guard liberated Gagra, Gudauta and New Athos, captured one ship, 21 machine guns, 11 cannons, including two siege guns, and a large amount of ammunition.

 On June 11, 1918, an agreement was signed between the government of the Democratic Republic of Georgia and the People's Council of Abkhazia, which confirmed the existence of Abkhazia as part of Georgia with the right of wide autonomy.